joe-crick/ScopeAndObservablesInCanJS/ObservablesAndScopeChains.md

      	...
     });

-The image below, illustrates how all of these elements connect together:
+The image below, illustrates how all of the elements in a Scope Chain connect:

 ![](images/ScopeChain.png)

 ##Review
-The Observer pattern describes a relationship between objects, where one object, the observer, observes and responds to changes in another object, the subject.
-Observables are central to constructing a CanJS application, and understanding how CanJS works.
+The Observer pattern describes a relationship between objects where one object, the observer, observes and responds to changes in another object, the subject.
 While this article used the example of working with Observables to create communication channels between can.Models and can.Components, Observables are also important in:

 - Routing,
 - Data binding, and
 - Data management

-Scope chains are created by passing a value (or values) from either an ApplicationState object instance or a can.Component's scope (the parent scope) to another can.Component's scope (the child scope) using the view template that connects them.
-This is accomplished by including an attribute on the can.Component's HTML tag that defines both the child scope's variable name (attribute name), and its value (attribute value).
+Scope chains are created by passing a value (or values) from either an ApplicationState object instance or a can.Component's scope (the parent scope) to another can.Component's scope (the child scope).
+Creating this link is accomplished by including an attribute on the can.Component's HTML tag that defines both the child scope's variable name (attribute name), and references its value from its parent scope.

-Values passed from the parent scope appear automatically on the child scope---i.e., there is no explicit reference to them on the scope object.
+Values passed from the parent scope appear automatically on the child scope---i.e., there need be no explicit reference to them on the scope object.